The Morning Briefing: Trump Gives GOP Blueprint for Midterms in Soaring SOTU Address

 Kabana Comedy/Tunes

-Haven't shared this in a while and I always makes me laugh, which I needed.
+Haven't shared this in a while, and it always makes me laugh, which I needed.

 POTUS Press Today